JacobsThierry/GTAOJobRestarter/readme.md

 This script is assuming you're using a qwerty keyboard, with `w` as up and `s` as down.
 To change that, you can change `upButton = "w"` and `downButton = "s"` at the begining of the script.

+### My game is not running at 1920x1080

+Since the script is looking for an exact match of `pattern.png`, having the game running at a lower or higher resolution will not work.
+This can be worked arround by matching the image resolution and the game resolution

 ## How It Works

 The script takes a screenshot regulary and check if `pattern.png` is on screen.
 If so, it will start a serie of inputs to restart the job.
 Otherwise, it will press `ctrl` two times to prevent you from beeing kicked.